berlinrs/berline.rs/_posts/2025-11-27-rust-berlin-on-location.md

 <p>Our meetup location is the new shared office community space of Ferrous Systems, Slint and KDAB in Berlin Mitte, for up to 25 people.</p>
 <p>We are expecting to use this space as our default location for the time being, with the IN-Berlin e.V. community space in Moabit as backup.</p>
 <p>Regardless, as our group might eventually outgrow the locations' size limit, we are low-key looking for bigger locations.
-If you know a fitting location, then please let us know in our Signal group!
+If you know a fitting location, then please let us know in our Zulip chat!
 Another workable way might be to split the meetup into smaller, interest-specific sub-groups instead.</p>

 <h2>Accessibility</h2>